 Delineate Subbasins.
 [The Committee] must divide the WRIA into suitably sized subbasins to allow meaningful analysis of the relationship between new consumptive use and offsets.

 Estimate New Consumptive Water Uses.
-Watershed plans much include a new consumptive water use estimate for each subbasins, and the technical basis for such estimate.
+Watershed plans must include a new consumptive water use estimate for each subbasin and the technical basis for such estimate.

 Evaluate Impacts from New Consumptive Water Use.
-Watershed plans must consider both the estimated quantity of new consumptive water use from new domestic permit-exempt wells initiated within the planning horizon and how those impacts will be distributed.
+Watershed plans must consider both the estimated quantity of new consumptive water use from new domestic PE wells initiated within the planning horizon and how those impacts will be distributed.

 Describe and Evaluate Projects and Actions for Their Offset Potential.
-Watershed plans must, at a minimum, identify projects and actions intended to offset impacts associated with new consumptive water use.
+At a minimum, watershed plans must identify projects and actions intended to offset impacts associated with new consumptive water use.
 Offset benefits must continue as long as the anticipated consumptive use impacts, which are assumed to be in perpetuity.

-It is the WRIA 15 Committee’s intent that the WRIA 15 watershed plan is prepared to ensure full implementation.
-The law requires that all members of the WRIA 15 Committee approve the plan prior to submission to Ecology for review.
-Ecology must then determine that the plan’s recommended streamflow restoration projects and actions will result in a NEB to instream resources within the WRIA after accounting for projected use of new permit-exempt domestic wells over the 20-year period of 2018-2038.
+The WRIA 15 Committee prepared the WRIA 15 watershed plan with the intent that the plan is fully implemented.
+The law requires that all members of the Committee approve the plan prior to submission to Ecology for review.
+Ecology must then determine that the plan’s recommended streamflow restoration projects and actions will result in a NEB to instream resources within the WRIA after accounting for projected use of new PE domestic wells over the 20-year period of 2018-2038.

 RCW 90.94.030 (6).
-This section [90.94.030] only applies to new domestic groundwater withdrawals exempt from permitting under RCW 90.44.050 in the following water resource inventory areas with instream flow rules adopted under chapters 90.22 and 90.54 RCW that do not explicitly regulate permit-exempt groundwater withdrawals: 7 (Snohomish); 8 (Cedar-Sammamish); 9 (Duwamish-Green); 10 (Puyallup-White); 12 (Chambers-Clover); 13 (Deschutes); 14 (Kennedy Goldsborough); and 15 (Kitsap) and does not restrict the withdrawal of groundwater for other uses that are exempt from permitting under RCW 90.44.050.
+This section [90.94.030] only applies to new domestic groundwater withdrawals exempt from permitting under RCW 90.44.050 in the following water resource inventory areas with instream flow rules adopted under chapters 90.22 and 90.54 RCW that do not explicitly regulate PE groundwater withdrawals: 7 (Snohomish); 8 (Cedar-Sammamish); 9 (Duwamish-Green); 10 (Puyallup-White); 12 (Chambers-Clover); 13 (Deschutes); 14 (Kennedy Goldsborough); and 15 (Kitsap) and does not restrict the withdrawal of groundwater for other uses that are exempt from permitting under RCW 90.44.050.

 1.3 Overview of the WRIA 15 Committee